meek0/clin-arranger/README.md

 # 5 to clean up afterwards once your are done developing.
   docker-compose --profile  <target profile> down
 ```

+Note: you can activate multiple profiles at once: ```docker-compose --profile a --profile b ... up```

 :warning: _With this setup, your host and the app's container share the project directory/volume._

 ### Deactivating arranger-projects